rocmarchive/ROCm-Profiler/README.md

   `./CodeXLGpuProfiler --hsatrace --help`

-A version of the AMDTActivityLogger instrumentation library which is supported by the ROCm profiler is also included in this distribution.
+A version of the CXLActivityLogger instrumentation library which is supported by the ROCm profiler is also included in this distribution.
 Using this API, you can annotate your code and have the annotations appear in the timeline UI in CodeXL.
-The latest version of the AMDTActivityLogger library also contains new APIs for controlling the collection of profiling data from within a profiled application.
-Documentation on the AMDTActivityLogger API can be found in the distribution.
+The latest version of the CXLActivityLogger library also contains new APIs for controlling the collection of profiling data from within a profiled application.
+Documentation on the CXLActivityLogger API can be found in the distribution.

 You can load an HSA .atp file into CodeXL 2.0 in order to see the application